sonv/Vevoicoinguon/17.typ

 = 17.
-Protecting Bác Hồ on His Visits to Southeast Asia
+Protecting Uncle Hồ on His Visits to Southeast Asia

 In 1958, Bác Hồ visited India and Burma (now Myanmar).
 In early 1959, Bác visited Indonesia.